hathaway3/toolshed/doc/ToolShed.md

 The relocatable macro assembler and linker give you the ability to write complex assembly language programs in different source files, then link them together to form a single OS-9 or Disk BASIC object file that can be loaded and executed.

+These two command are no longer included in the ToolShed project.

 ### rdump

 The output of the rma macro assembler is a ROF (relocatable object file). rdump allows the inspection of this intermediate file, and can also act as a disassembler.

+This command is no longer included in the ToolShed project.
+It's functionality has been included into the os9 command.

 ### mamou

 If you are comfortable with using the asm assembler that was part of OS-9/6809, then you will feel at home with mamou.
 This tool is more suited for assembly language programs that contain their entire source code in one file.

+This assembler is included for historical purposes and should not be used for new development.
+For example, the NitrOS-9 project has switch to the LWASM assembler.

 ### ar2